 3. Marketing and retail

-This area is certainly the one where use of facial recognition was least expected.
+This area is certainly the one where the use of facial recognition was least expected.
 And yet quite possibly it promises the most.
-Know Your Customer (KYC) is sure to be a hot topic in 2018.
+Know Your Customer (KYC) is sure to be a hot topic in 2020.
 This important trend is being combined with the latest marketing advances in customer experience.

 By placing cameras in retail outlets, it is now possible to analyze the behavior of shoppers and improve the customer purchase process.